)

 Why recycled Steel?

-Ovako’s product development is leading to new types of steel that are more durable and have a longer useful life.
-At the same time, its process development is steadily reducing the use of carbon, oil and other consumable materials per tonne of manufactured steel.
-The recycling of scrap metal also plays an important role in protecting the environment.
+Our supplier’s product development efforts continue to result in new steel grades that offer greater wear resistance and longer service life.
+At the same time, ongoing process improvements steadily reduce the consumption of coal, oil, and other resources per tonne of steel produced.
+The recycling of scrap metal also plays an important role in efforts to protect the environment and conserve natural resources.

 An element can neither be created nor destroyed, instead circulating around society and the ecosystem in an eternal lifecycle.
 Being based on iron, steel can essentially be recycled ad infinitum, which has resulted in the formation of many scrap-based steelworks that use scrap metal as a key ingredient in their production.